Poola Rangadu (2012 film)

 Poola Rangadu is a 2012 Indian Telugu-language action comedy film written and directed by Veerabhadram Chowdary.
-The film stars Sunil and Isha Chawla.
-Atchi Reddy has produced the film under Max India.
+The film stars Sunil and Isha Chawla.This is a blockbuster movie.

 Plot

 Ranga (Sunil) leads a happy and normal life with his family members.
 One day two men offer him to buy 30 acres of land in partnership with Ranga.
 Ranga, who is unaware of the risk, agrees to the offer.
 He sells his home which was being kept for his younger sister's marriage to buy the land.

 The land which he buys is between 300 acres on either side belonging to Konda Reddy (Dev Gill) and Lala Goud (Pradeep Rawat) both local criminals in that village who would kill whoever tried to buy the land.

 Ranga leaves his house and reaches the village to see his newly bought land.
 He doesn't yet know he got cheated by buying land which is under litigation.
 Soon after arriving the village, he meets his old friend Vasu (Ali), who warns Ranga to leave the place and forget about his land, revealing the danger about that place.
 Ranga then decides to sell his land and get the money for his sister's marriage.
 Lala Goud's daughter Anitha falls in love with Ranga.
 However, Ranga is unaware that Anitha loves him.
 There is flashback revealing Konda Reddy's sister eloping with Lala Goud who was a servant under Konda Reddy's father before him.
 Now angry, Konda Reddy wants to take revenge on Lala Goud by marrying his daughter with the intent of torturing her.

-The story continues and in the end Ranga battles against Konda Reddy and wins his love and the land.
+The story continues and in the end Ranga battles against Konda Reddy and wins his love and the land.Poolarangadu Blockbuster Super Hit movie.100days Running Successfully in 50 theatres.